Swap is useless

 It is really bad if you have some memory swapped out 1

-False, the kernel swapped out some unused pages, and the memory can be allocated for something more useful, like file cache.
+False, the kernel swapped out some unused pages, and the memory can be

 swap is going to wear out your SSD 2

-False, as long as there is no swap-related I/O, there is no wearing out of the SSD.
-And modern SSDs have enough resources to handle swap-related I/O anyway.
+False, as long as there is no swap-related I/O, there is no wearing out of the

 Swap is an emergency solution for out-of-memory conditions

-False, once your working set exceeds actual physical memory, swap makes things worse, causing swap thrashing and a slower OOM trigger.
+False, once your working set exceeds actual physical memory, swap makes things

 Swap allows running workloads that exceed the system’s physical memory

-False.
-Unless the system has megabytes of memory instead of gigabytes.
-If you allocate more than a few GB of swap size, you are going for a long swap thrashing session when you run out of memory and before OOM gets triggered.
+allocate more than a few GB of swap size, you are going for a long swap

 False.
 Before the introduction of the split-LRU design in kernel version 2.6.28

-Swap aggressiveness is configured using vm.swappiness and it is linear between and 100 5
+Swap aggressiveness is configured using vm.swappiness and it is linear between 0 and 100 5

-was first described in the kernel documentation in
+False. vm.swappiness was first described in the kernel documentation in

-with the following text:
+2009 with the following text:

 This control is used to define how aggressive the kernel will swap memory pages.
 Higher values will increase aggressiveness, lower values decrease the amount of swap.
 A value of 0 instructs the kernel not to initiate swap until the amount of free and file-backed pages is less than the high water mark in a zone.

-It doesn’t say that the relation between vm.swappiness
+It doesn’t say that the relation between vm.swappiness and aggressiveness is

-linear but people made assumptions.
+linear, but people made assumptions.

-This description is still present in some texts on kernel.org (this file isn’t present in the kernel tree anymore, and it wasn’t updated since 2019).
+isn’t present in the kernel tree anymore, and it wasn’t updated since 2019).

 The documentation was updated in 2020 to a more appropriate description and the values up to 200 were allowed.